ufal/neuralmonkey/docs/source/overview.rst

 A *trainer* is a special case of a runner, the only one that actually modifies the model.
 It collects the objective functions and use them in an optimizer.

-All of this is managed by a *TenforFlow manager*.
-Its basic capability is to executed runners on provided dataset.
+All of this is managed by a *TensorFlow manager*.
+Its basic capability is to execute runners on provided datasets.